cvjayapal/mygitnew/jnj_rsyslog/README.md

 ## Attributes

- - This cookbook  no Attributes
+ - This cookbook  use Attributes

+ node[:log][:server] -- To define the server ip address

 ####### Templates